1.2 Sharpening pencils

 - Take a ruler and put the pencils next to it so the length of the tips can be judged.

-- (Only if you take FEEDBACK: Make a picture of all your materials listed in the materials page.
-Send your pictures to [email protected])
+- (Only if you take WEEKLY COACHING: Make a picture of all your materials listed in the materials page.
+Send your pictures to [email protected]).

 Sharpen your pencils as shown on the movie.